adamjast/rewardful/biz/sales/README.md

 #### Sales Funnel
 1. Lead
 2. Talked about the overall mission
-3. Send to Signup page
+3. Sent to Signup page
+4. Lead signed up